 A study permit is an immigration document issued by the Canadian government that gives you permission to remain in Canada, on a temporary basis, to study.
 To find out more about how to apply, keep your study permit valid, and comply with the permit conditions, keep reading further below.

 Whether you need a TRV or an eTA to travel to and enter Canada depends on your country of citizenship.
-Everyone (except Canadian citizens, Canadian Permanent Residents and American Citizens) will require either a TRV or an eTA to travel to and enter Canada.
+Everyone (except American Citizens) will require either a TRV or an eTA to travel to and enter Canada.

 Temporary Resident Visa (TRV)